innerscopelabs/innerscope-base-ui/README.md

-# innerscope-base-ui
+# innerscope-mui

-A headless customizable set of ui components for innerscope.
+A set of Material Design Componnents Written For Innerscope.